What's new in the SharePoint admin center

 - New Segments column on the Active sites page.
 Organizations that use information barriers can now view and manage the segments associated with sites.
 Learn about using information barriers with SharePoint

 - Support for the Global reader role.
 Users assigned this role can view all info in the admin center, but can't save any changes.
 Learn more about this role.
-The following features aren't available for people who are signed in as global readers: Content type gallery page, Migration page, API access page, link to OneDrive admin center, customizing the navigation in the left pane.
+The following features aren't available for people who are signed in as global readers: Content type gallery page, Migration page, API access page, customizing the navigation in the left pane.